What Are General Liability Insurance Class Codes?

 - 72: Accommodation and Food Services

 These broad groups are then broken down into smaller, more specific listings.
-For example, looking at the NAICS codes for Group 72 (Accommodation and Food Services), a bed and breakfast inn would be classified by code 721191 while a caterer would be classified by code 722320.
-These subgroupings help identify the specific risks for that particular type of business because while they both still fall within the same industry, they have different considerations.
+For example, looking at the NAICS codes for Group 72 (Accommodation and Food Services), a bed-and-breakfast (B&B) inn would be classified by code 721191, while a caterer would be classified by code 722320.

-A bed and breakfast would be concerned with risks, such as someone tripping and falling on the property, whereas a caterer is more concerned with foodborne illness risks.
-Either can happen with both types of companies, but the chance of one happening is greater for a specific company.
+These subgroupings help identify the specific risks for that particular type of business because while both examples fall within the same industry, they have different considerations.
+A B&B would be concerned with risks such as someone tripping and falling on the property while a caterer would be more concerned with foodborne illness risks.
+Either can happen with both companies, but the chance of one happening is greater for a specific company.

-Understanding class codes is essential to understanding their exclusions as well.
-If your company is identified as one class code, it might not be covered for performing work that falls within another class code.
-For example, if your business is classified as a painting company, you might not be covered for accidents that happen while performing work as a general contractor.
-Disclosing to the insurance carrier all activities that your business performs regularly and occasionally ensures your business has the proper general liability coverage.
+For instance, if your business is classified as a painting company, you might not be covered for accidents that happen while performing work as a general contractor.
+Fully disclosing to the insurance carrier all activities that your business performs both regularly and occasionally ensures your business has the proper general liability coverage.

 How General Liability Class Codes Impact Your Premium